 About Toki Underground

-Open: Monday through Saturday for dinner.
+Open: Monday through Saturday for lunch and dinner.

 Don’t Miss: Toki Classic and red-miso ramen; steamed chicken and pan-fried pork dumplings; chocolate-chip cookies with red-miso buttercream and milk; Little Clouds cocktail, with sake, lemongrass, and ginger.